chris-gud/cFORGE/README.md

 # Primer Designer
-Open-source C++ command-line tool for designing PCR primers for gene cloning, site-directed mutagenesis, and vector insertion, with automated primer quality checks and plasmid map generation.
+Open-source C++ command-line tool for designing PCR primers for gene cloning, site-directed mutagenesis, and vector insertion, with automated primer quality checks and plasmid map graphic generation.

 All functionality runs locally and completes in under half a second on modern hardware (e.g. Apple Silicon).